 For example, check out the short-course in Psychology: An Introduction by the University of Oxford.

 Knowledge in philosophy and psychology will help you to understand yourself and develop people skills.

-Then, you will be excellently equipped to achieve whatever you put your attention on, especially if you have a growth mindset, a strong sense of commitment, discipline, and purpose.
+Do this and you will be excellently equipped to achieve whatever you want, especially if you possess a growth mindset, a strong sense of commitment, discipline, and a sense of purpose.

-If you want a short-cut, you could also just take the undergraduate programme in International Management by King’s College London, which aims to offer a balanced approach to studying management and the freedom to explore what interests you.
+If you want a short-cut, you could also just take the undergraduate programme in International Management by King’s College London, which aims to offer a balanced approach to studying management and gives the freedom to explore your interests.